Skip to main content

 A nation “needs power to keep others from imposing their will, to prevent evil things from being done,” observed Kagan.

-The country that Kagan mentioned specifically as being a possible rising power was China, saying, “the Chinese, should their capacity make it possible, might be the most dangerous of all.”
+The country that Kagan mentioned specifically as being a possible rising power was China: “The Chinese, should their capacity make it possible, might be the most dangerous of all.”
 Due to their economic explosion over the past twenty years, the Chinese surely now have the capacity to make it possible.

-Then in the 1997 American Heritage interview Kagan added, “If they do, (and they have) we’ll be dealing with a China that’s got both strength and prosperity.
+Then, in the 1997 American Heritage interview, Kagan added, “If they do, (and they have) we’ll be dealing with a China that’s got both strength and prosperity.
 That kind of China has historically been brusque, arrogant, and aggressive in its dealing with its neighbors, as it is now.
 The likeliest area of Chinese rambunctiousness is Taiwan.”

-Here’s a couple of recent headlines: “China State Media Says Afghanistan a Lesson for Taiwan on How U.S. Abandons Allies” (Newsweek) and “China holds assault drills near Taiwan after ‘provocations.’”
+Here are a couple of recent headlines: “China State Media Says Afghanistan a Lesson for Taiwan on How U.S. Abandons Allies” (Newsweek) and “China holds assault drills near Taiwan after ‘provocations.’”
 (Reuters).

-Finally, a quote from the Chinese Communist Party’s Global Times this week after the disaster in Kabul: “If the U.S. cannot even secure a victory in a rivalry with small countries, how much better could it do in a major power game with China?”
+Finally, a quotation from the Chinese Communist Party’s Global Times this week after the disaster in Kabul: “If the U.S. cannot even secure a victory in a rivalry with small countries, how much better could it do in a major power game with China?”

 Maybe we should, too.